michelole/randtest/README.md

 Now, suppose we have two treatment groups, **A** and **B**, and four experimental units (designated as *a*, *b*, *c*, and *d*), which are randomly assigned to the two treatment groups.
 We conduct the experiment and measure the response of each experimental units.
-Assume we observed the following data
+Assume we observed the following data:
 <p align="center">
     <img src="misc/observed_data.png" width="400"/>
 </p>